Rosine Smith Sammons Butterfly House & Insectarium

 Please leave flowers on the plants.
 Picked flowers lose their nectar, and butterflies will ignore them.

 It is illegal to remove butterflies from the butterfly house.
-We are not allowed to give away deceased butterflies for any reason, as per the United States Department of Agriculture.
+We are not allowed to give away deceased butterflies, as per the United States Department of Agriculture.

 Outside in the gardens, strollers, electric carts, and food/drink are welcome.
 Please feel free to bring snacks or a picnic for outside in our Gardens.